IvanRudyakov/recipeManager/README.md

 The users screen will include all users that use the application.
 The users are local to the app, so everyone who uses the phone, such as in a family, will have their own user.
 On the users screen, you can create a new user, or click on a user.
 If you click on a user, you will be taken to the User-Recipes screen.

-# User-Recipes screen
+# Profile screen

-The user-recipes screen is how you can view the recipes of a specific user.
+The profile screen is how you can view the recipes of a specific user.

 # Create Recipe Screen